smrkem/mattsmrke-blog/src/assets/posts/2017-10-13/stocknews-classifier-part-2.md

----
-path: '/stocknews-classifier-part-2'
-title: 'Building a data gathering app using React, AWS API Gateway, S3 and Lambda: Building the API'
-published: '2017-09-20'
----

 # Building the API and first Lambda

 The front-end code is at a nice place - ready to send the user's query to the API.
 Currently it's failing since